London, Frankfurt Stocks Hit Record Highs On Rate-cut Hopes - UrduPoint

 "That view, in turn, will be construed as a possible trigger for a Fed rate cut in coming months," he added.

-Elsewhere, oil prices ticked higher as investors keep tabs on efforts for a ceasefire in the Middle East, even as Israel presses ahead with an assault on Rafah in southern Gaza.
+Elsewhere, oil prices ticked higher as investors kept tabs on efforts for a ceasefire in the Middle East, even as Israel presses ahead with an assault on Rafah in southern Gaza.

 Tokyo - Nikkei 225: DOWN 0.3 percent at 38,073.98 (close)